Skip to main content

 Main and Fill

-Fill light does exactly what is says on the tin.
+The fill light does exactly what it says on the tin.
 It fills in shadows to a greater or lesser extent.
-The fill light in this example was bounced off a white wall behind the camera thus providing a flat fill.
-This has reduced the overall contrast of the face while not interfering too much with the actual modeling supplied by the loop lighting itself.
-We could just as easily have bounced off the left wall or introduced a panel to reflect some of the key light back into the left hand side of the face.
+The fill light in this example was bounced off a white wall behind the camera, thus providing a flat fill.
+This has reduced the overall contrast of the face while not interfering too much with the actual modelling supplied by the loop lighting itself.
+We could just as easily have bounced off the left wall or introduced a panel to reflect some of the key light back into the left-hand side of the face.

 A second light as a fill source